Identity area

 Research services

 The Archives does not conduct in-depth research into holdings on behalf of the client.
-The Archives will, however, assist clients in developing their queries; identifying holdings that meet their requirements; and will conduct retrievals of all accessible materials on their behalf.
+The Archives will, however, assist clients in developing their queries, identifying holdings that meet their requirements, and retrieving accessible materials.

 Reproduction services